Johnny Flynn: Music

 Flynn has released several studio albums featuring folk revival songs of his own composition.
 He released his debut, A Larum, in 2008, and received critical acclaim.
 His second album Been Listening featured a duet with fellow British folk musician Laura Marling on the track "The Water".
 This was followed by Country Mile in 2013 and Sillion in 2017.
 Aside from Been Listening, each of Flynn's albums has charted in the top 100 in the UK.
 In May 2021, Flynn released Lost in the Cedar Wood, a collaboration with nature writer Robert Macfarlane.
 The album was influenced by the ancient Mesopotamian poem the Epic of Gilgamesh.
 In November 2023, Flynn and Macfarlane released a second album, The Moon Also Rises.

 Flynn has also written musical scores for films, television shows, and theatre productions.
 This includes writing the film score for the 2012 film A Bag of Hammers, and the score and theme song of the BBC Four television series Detectorists, which he performed in a cameo appearance as a performer at an open mic night in series one, episode three.
 In 2015, he also composed the music (on period instruments) for the Globe Theatre's production of As You Like It.

 Flynn's version of "Rambleaway" appeared on Shirley Inspired..., a 2015 tribute album to British folk singer Shirley Collins.

 Flynn and Joe Zeitlin are the theme music composers for the 2019 Netflix TV Mini Series, The Last Czars.

 He co-wrote the song Coins for Eyes with Robert Macfarlane for the 9th series of the BBC archaeology programme Digging for Britain.

 Flynn performed Song with No Name at the U.K. national commemoration for the 80th anniversary of D-Day, which took place at the British Normandy Memorial in Ver-sur-Mer, Normandy, France on 6 June 2024.

-Flynn will compose the score for the Audible original The Mysterious Affair at Styles.
+In 2024, Flynn and Joe Zeitlin composed the score for the Audible original The Mysterious Affair at Styles, as well as the second adaptation in this series from Audible, The ABC Murders in 2025.

 Other works

 In 2019, Flynn adapted a stage musical called Zog with its director, Mike Shepherd.
 The musical is based on the children's book Zog by Julia Donaldson and Axel Scheffler.
 Flynn composed the music and lyrics.
 It was toured in the UK and produced by Freckle Productions and Rose Theatre Kingston.

 In January 2020, Magnitsky the Musical was released by BBC Radio 3.
 It was written by Flynn and Robert Hudson.
 Flynn also performed the lead role and composed the music.

 Flynn is the co-author of the children's book The World to Come, written with Robert Macfarlane.
 It was published in the UK on 3 October 2024.
 The book is based on and inspired by the song of the same name, featured on their 2021 album, Lost in the Cedar Wood.
 It is illustrated by Emily Sutton.

-Flynn has narrated a number of books and an audio drama.
+Flynn has narrated a number of books: